MGhaith/Bastion-Host/README.md

 # Bastion Host (WIP)
-A bastion host for managing access to private infrastructure.
+This project demonstrates how to configure a bastion host in AWS to securely access private infrastructure.
+The infrastructure is provisioned using Terraform, and the bastion host is configured using Ansible.

 ## Project Structure
 ```bash